yangjunsss/ddrd/README.md

   Make torrent for the whole image,not for layer.

-# Design Goal
+# Design Requirements
 1. Zero invading
-2. High configurable
-3. Decoupled with Registry, be independent
-4. Full supported API
+2. Standard HTTP APIs
+3. Registry-agnostic

 # Network
 The network uses Kademlia/SKademlia protocol to communicate.
-The main idea of Kademlia/SKademlia is every node organized by fixed bit ID and the distance of node is defined by XOR operation.The distance metric can guide you get close to the destination by ask repeatedly.
+The main idea of Kademlia/SKademlia is every node organized by fixed bit ID and the distance between nodes is defined by ID XOR operation.The distance metric can guide you get close to the destination by ask incessantly.

 ![img](http://yangjunsss.github.io/images/kademlia.png)